The Bulgarian Rose Damascena and Its Magical Benefits

 Pregnant and nursing women, as well as people taking prescription medicine for chronic conditions, should always consult with a certified medical professional before using essential oils.
 Remember, your health is a gift.
 Do not take it for granted!

 What about you?
 Have you ever been to Bulgaria?
 Would you like to visit in the future?
+Have you heard of the Damascena rose?
 Give me your thoughts and experiences in the comments below!
 And, as always, if you think that I’ve missed something, please let me know, and I’ll add it!